Archives

 A

-Orpha calls back in to the Broadcast and it turns out she has a new
+Auntie Orpha calls back in to the Broadcast and it turns out she

 Paul

-Mischke moved to the daytime hours, Paul has been a frequent caller to
+since Mischke moved to the daytime hours, Paul has been a

-Minnesota.
-If you're ever listening to the Broadcast and hear a
+ever listening to the Broadcast and hear a fellow that sounds

 Whaddya

-Mean Bob Mortuary Bob kinda likes Tommy.
-I mean, he really likes
+Bob Mortuary Bob kinda likes Tommy.
+I mean, he

 The

-Blind Date A woman calls in with one of the most horrifying first
+Date A woman calls in with one of the most horrifying

-dates I've ever heard of.
-Mischke feels sorry for her and tries
+first dates I've ever heard of.
+Mischke feels sorry for

 Fixing

-mistakenly called in to the Mischke Broadcast and Tommy is more than
+he has mistakenly called in to the Mischke Broadcast and Tommy

-John Heidt is trying to get through his news segment.
-Trouble is
+News!
+John Heidt is trying to get through his news

 I'm

-bugs you, I've got some bad news for ya.
-Let's just say it's not
+of bugs you, I've got some bad news for ya.
+Let's just say

 Loyal

-to the End Mischke gives a call to a severely ill fan of the
+the End Mischke gives a call to a severely ill fan

-Broadcast.
-He tries to cheer him up, but let's just say that I
+of the Broadcast.
+He tries to cheer him up, but let's just

 Methinks

-outside of the National Republican Convention in St. Paul.
-2:22
+protesters outside of the National Republican Convention in St.

 Smokin'